-Years 7 and 8 NA Year 9 In year 9 students will have the opportunity to study IT.
+KS3 In year 9 students will have the opportunity to study IT enrichment.
 All units studied in year 9 are linked to the national curriculum for KS3 Computing.
-Some BTEC content will be covered from the spring term of year 9.
-Year 10 and 11 The curriculum has been designed to allow students to understand that technology is everywhere, be able to identify the technology they encounter and have a basic understanding of how it works.
+KS4 The curriculum has been designed to allow students to understand that technology is everywhere, be able to identify the technology they encounter and have a basic understanding of how it works.
 We also aim to help students to develop the passion and desire to apply the taught knowledge and skills outside of the classroom and undertake ICT study at a higher level.
 The modern world expects digital skills to be as important as English and Maths.
 Having both technical skills and knowledge of applying these skills in the working world will provide vast career opportunities in this field and inspire students to succeed.
-Year 12 and 13 This course is for learners who are interested in an introduction to the study of creating IT systems to manage and share information alongside other fields of study, with a view to progressing to a wide range of higher education courses, not necessarily in IT.
+KS5 This course is for learners who are interested in an introduction to the study of creating IT systems to manage and share information alongside other fields of study, with a view to progressing to a wide range of higher education courses, not necessarily in IT.
 Learners will develop a common core of IT knowledge and study areas such as the relationship between hardware and software that form an IT system, managing and processing data to support business and using IT to communicate and share information.
 The qualification will enable learners to progress to further study in the IT sector or other sectors and the opportunity to progress to a degree in an information technology discipline or a degree where information technology related skills and knowledge may be advantageous.